Mimoň: 20th–21st centuries

-After the World War I and the Dissolution of Austria-Hungary, Mimoň became part of newly created Czechoslovakia in late October 1918.
+After World War I and the Dissolution of Austria-Hungary, Mimoň became part of newly created Czechoslovakia in late October 1918.
 German citizens in Mimoň protested until Czech soldiers entered the town to keep order.
 In 1930 the population was of Mimoň was over 6,000 of which over 5,000 people were German-speaking.

 With the rise of Nazism in Germany, so did German Nationalism through much of German-Bohemia.
-After the Munich Agreement in 1938, Mimoň became part of the Deutsch Gabel County, Aussig district, in Reichsgau Sudetenland of Nazi Germany.
+After the Munich Agreement in 1938, Mimoň was annexed by Nazi Germany and was administered as part of the Reichsgau Sudetenland.
 Some citizens of Mimoň became part of the paramilitary group Sudetendeutsches Freikorps who officially welcomed German Wehrmacht troops into the town on 10 October 1938.
 During the World War II, there was a military training camp of the Hitler Youth in Mimoň.

 From 6 to 11 May 1945, during the Prague Offensive, Czechoslovakia was liberated by the Soviet Red Army and Czech freedom fighters.
 The Red Army bombed Mimoň by air and arrived in Mimoň on 10 May 1945.
-By the summer of 1945, Soviet-occupied Czechoslovakia began a program to prosecute surviving Nazis and evict ethnic Germans out of the country.
-Most of the German population of Mimoň was emptied and re-populated by Czechs.
+After World War II, most of the German population of Mimoň was expelled and the town was re-populated by Czechs.

 During the Cold War Era, Mimoň became a manufacturing hub for furniture, textiles as well as a Machine Tractor Station (state enterprise for maintaining agricultural machinery).

-In 2010 Mimoň was hit by a severe flood.
+In 2010, Mimoň was hit by a severe flood.
 Afterwards, the town made extensive repairs to its infrastructure.

 Demographics

 Transport

-Mimoň lies on the Liberec–Ústí nad Labem railway.
+Mimoň is located on the Liberec–Ústí nad Labem railway.